 - Finally, Legacy pursues the identification of innovative new technologies that enable more efficient and effective management.

-In addition to the Legacy program criteria, all "PIF" (bird related) proposals will be reviewed by the DoD PIF program.
+In addition to the Legacy program criteria, all "PIF" (bird related) proposals will be reviewed by DoD PIF.
 Our review is based on 10 criteria, scored from 0-5.
 You are encouraged to download the DoD PIF criteria and contact the appropriate DoD PIF Rep about your proposal idea early in the process.

 Statements of Need are offered each funding cycle.
 For natural resource proposals, the appropriate category is Sustainable Infrastructure.